Esri/jsapi-resources/esm-samples/jsapi-custom-workers/README.md

 ## Known Issues
 - It is recommended to upgrade `@rollup/plugin-terser` to `v0.4.0` or later.
 Previous versions have noticeably slower performance compared to `rollup-plugin-terser`.
 More information is available in the plugin's [CHANGELOG](https://github.com/rollup/plugins/blob/master/packages/terser/CHANGELOG.md#v040).
-- `webpack-dev-server` had a [breaking change](https://github.com/webpack/webpack-dev-server/blob/master/CHANGELOG.md#-breaking-changes-4) in `4.0.0` which removed `contentBase` in favor of the `static` option.
-This sample has been changed accordingly.

 ## Building workers